-certain special deposits with increased coverage are covered for a limited period, e.g. amounts held in escrow in connection with a real estate transaction.
-Deposits which serve social purposes and are linked to particular life events are covered by EUR 150,000 for a period of six months and deposits resulting from real estate transactions relating to non-traders are covered by up to EUR 10 million for a period of 12 months from the date on which the deposit was made.
+Pension funds, e.g. cash deposits into annuity pension and retirement pension schemes, are fully covered.
+Also, certain special deposits with increased coverage are covered for a limited period, e.g. deposits which serve social purposes and are linked to particular life events are covered by EUR 150,000 for a period of six months and deposits resulting from real estate transactions relating to non-traders are covered by up to EUR 10 million for a period of 12 months from the date on which the deposit was made.